 354th Fighter Squadron

-This new award recognizes that making the flying mission happen extends well beyond the confines of the cockpit.
-In fact, it begins with a chain of effort, populated by a professional cadre of junior NCOs, who invest hours of work in advance of every sortie.
-The award is one way the Old Pueblo Flight achieves one of the objectives of Daedalians – to encourage and recognize improvements in combat support and the overall effectiveness of air power.
-Without the collective effort of these young NCOs there would be no air power.
+This award from the Old Pueblo Daedalian Flight recognizes that making the flying mission happen extends well beyond the confines of the cockpit.
+In fact, it begins with a chain of effort, populated by a professional cadre of junior NCOs who invest hours of work in advance of every sortie.
+The award is one way the Old Pueblo Flight achieves one of the objectives of Daedalians – to encourage and recognize improvements in combat support and overall effectiveness of air power.